The Vermont Statutes Online

 (16) "Serious traffic violation" means a conviction when operating a commercial motor vehicle or, if applicable, when operating a noncommercial motor vehicle when the conviction results in the revocation, cancellation, or suspension of the operator's license or operating privilege, of:

 (A) Excessive speeding, involving a single charge of any speed 15 miles per hour or more, above the posted speed limit.

 (B) Negligent or reckless driving, as defined in section 1091 of this title.

 (C) Improper traffic lane changes, as defined in section 1033, 1034, 1035, 1036, or 1038 of this title.

 (D) Following the vehicle ahead too closely, as defined in section 1039 of this title.

-(E) A violation of any State law or local ordinance relating to motor vehicle traffic control, other than a parking violation, arising in connection with an accident or collision resulting in death to any individual.
+(E) A violation of any state law or local ordinance relating to motor vehicle traffic control, other than a parking violation, arising in connection with a crash or collision resulting in death to any individual.

 (F) Operating a commercial motor vehicle without obtaining a commercial driver's license.